-MWE will provide audio description for various plays.
-It will provide audio description for the August 26 2:00 PM performance of Othello at Shakespeare: Sidney Harman Hall (For free tickets, Either call the box office at (202) 547-1122, state that you are visually impaired and reserve the desired number of seats or send an e-mail to STCBox@ShakespeareTheatre.org with the same information and the reserved tickets will be held at the box office.), the September 20 8:00 PM performance of In The Heights at Olney Theatre Center – Mainstage, the October 3 7:30 PM and October 14 2:00 PM performances of Death of a Salesman at Ford's Theatre, the October 7 2:00 PM performance of Native Gardens at Arena Stage Kreeger at the Mead Center, the October 8 2:00 PM performance of Skeleton Crew at Studio Theatre, the October 14 2:00 PM performance of I'll Get You Back Again at Round House Theatre Bethesda, the October 18 8:00 PM performance of Our Town at Olney Theatre Center – Mulitz-Gudelsky Theatre Lab, the October 21 2:00 PM performance of The Price at Arena Stage Kogod Cradle at the Mead Center and the October 21 2:00 PM performance of Pinter Plays The Lover and The Collection at Shakespeare Lansburgh Theatre.
+The Metropolitan Washington Ear provides audio description for various theatrical performance.
+It will describe the action in the September 20 8:00 PM and October 14 2:00 PM performances of In The Heights at Olney Theatre Center – Mainstage, the October 3 7:30 and October 14 2:00 PM performances of Death of a Salesman at Ford's Theatre, the October 7 2:00 PM performance of Native Gardens at Arena Stage Kreeger at the Mead Center, the October 8 2:00 PM performance of Skeleton Crew at Studio Theatre, the October 14 2:00 PM performance of I'll Get You Back Again at Round House Theatre Bethesda, the October 18 8:00 PM performance of Our Town at Olney Theatre Center – Mulitz-Gudelsky Theatre Lab, the October 21 2:00 PM performance of The Price at Arena Stage Kogod Cradle at the Mead Center and the October 21 2:00 PM performance of Pinter Plays The Lover and The Collection at Shakespeare Lansburgh Theatre.
 See the link Recreation and Entertainment on this site for more information about MWE and its program offerings.

 DCCB held its 2015 annual convention on October 24 from 8:30 AM until 4:00 PM at the National Education Association's conference center.
 Chen Guangchengauthor of “The Barefoot Lawyer-A Blind Man’s Fight For Justice and Freedom in China”, was the keynote lunchtime speaker.
 Janet LaBreck, commissioner of Rehabilitation Services Administration, informed the attendees about how the Workplace Innovation and Opportunity Act will help educate and train youths about potential career paths.
 Paul Schroeder from the American Foundation for the Blind advised on where legislation of interest stands and how to lobby for passage.
 Sports activities were also presented, Sarah Presley describing the Out of Sight Dragons dragon boat team, Karla Gilbride describing goalball and other offerings from the Metro Washington Association of Blind Athletes and Ed reeder describing the DC Blind Bowlers league.
 Judy Dixon and Mark Reumann demonstrated many useful apps for the IPhone on the technology panel while Joel Snyder detailed the process used in audio describing shows and events.
 Jocelyn Hunter, Olivia Norman and Eddie Martinez from the Columbia Lighthouse for the Blind described its new programs.
 Exhibitors showed their wares.
 Door prizes and a cake raffle were popular items.